 - The process to become a District of Columbia notary

 - Basic District of Columbia notary duties

-Qualifications to become a notary in District of Columbia:
+What are the qualifications to become a District of Columbia notary?

 To become a notary in the District of Columbia, a notary applicant must meet all of the requirements: